Pregnant Kate's "rounded belly" pictures make a splash overseas

 “The reportage portrays a couple in love in a happy moment as they walk on the seashore...Where is the scandal?,” Signorini said.

-In one picture Kate is seen pulling up her hair as she walks on a Mustique beach, an island favored by the British royals for its secluded, palm-fringed shores and a favorite of the Queen Elizabeth’s late sister Princess Margaret.
+In one picture Kate is seen pulling up her hair as she walks on a Mustique beach, an island favoured by the British royals for its secluded, palm-fringed shores and a favourite of the Queen Elizabeth’s late sister Princess Margaret.

 “A rounded belly can now be seen and the princess has a softer silhouette compared to how she was during their honeymoon in the Seychelles in 2011,” one of the captions read.